MdParwez/invoice-generator-pdf/README.md

 # Invoice Generator

 This is a web application built with Node.js and Express that generates PDF invoices based on user input.
-It uses EJS templates to render invoice details and HTML-PDF module to convert HTML to PDF format.
+It uses EJS templates to render invoice details and the HTML-PDF module to convert HTML to PDF format.

 ## Features